agustinnb/Data-Science/README.md

 ## Clustering
 #### Scikit-Learn
 I add a KMean clustering model made with scikit-learn...
 It clusters customers.
+#### PySpark
+Added a model that clusters Spotify Tracks and recommend artists

 ## Decision Trees
 #### Scikit-Learn